davidizzle/GSoC-Dagger.jl-Blog/README.md

 Workers were able to communicate over the wire through Julia’s built-in TCP and UDP libraries effectively — with scripts initially testing transmission of singular and vectors of `Float64` values without serialization, respectively.

-For MQTT and NATS — popular message queue protocols, one often used in IoT and the latter in microservices for its lightweight nature — libraries were sourced within the Julia community, respectively employing [Mosquitto.jl](https://github.com/denglerchr/Mosquitto.jl) and [NATS.jl](https://github.com/jakubwro/NATS.jl).
+For MQTT and NATS — popular message queue protocols, the former often used in IoT and the latter in microservices for its lightweight nature — libraries were sourced within the Julia community, respectively employing [Mosquitto.jl](https://github.com/denglerchr/Mosquitto.jl) and [NATS.jl](https://github.com/jakubwro/NATS.jl).
 Message queues work via a pub/sub system, where certain workers publish to a message queue, and only the workers subscribed to the same queue (see: topic) receive the data — in this case, a single publisher was tested to publish single and vectors of `Float64` values, with a single subscriber successfully pulling the data from the message queue.

 The Dagger API for specifying a networking protocol would be on a "per-upstream-task", or per-edge, basis.
 The DAG configurations and protocols illustrated below are a random example.